back

 Before you sign your contract, your lender will ask for a few pieces of documentation to confirm your information.
 The personal loan documentation lenders will ask for is:

-• Government-issued photo ID.
+• Government-issued photo ID

-• Proof of residency.
+• Proof of residency

-• Proof of income.
+• Proof of income

-• Bank account information.
+• Bank account information

-• Social Security Number or Individual Taxpayer Identification Number.
+• Social Security Number or Individual Taxpayer Identification Number

 Step Four: Sign Your Contract and Get Paid!

 The last step is to sign your contract and receive your funding.
 Before you sign your loan agreement, read it over.
 Your contract will have all your loan details as well as information on any origination fees.
 Once you feel comfortable, sign your contract.
-From there, your lender can send your approved funds directly to your checking account!
+From there, your lender can send your approved funds directly to your checking account

 How Will Paying off Credit Card Debt With a Personal Loan Affect My Credit Score?

-Using a personal loan to pay off credit card debt will almost certainly have an effect on your credit score.
+Using a personal loan to pay off credit balances will almost certainly have an effect on your credit score.
 Unfortunately, if you are financially irresponsible with your debt consolidation loan, you may see your score drop.
 But, when you use your loan correctly, you may see that your credit score has gone up the next time you pull a credit report!

 Improve Payment History

-Using a personal loan to pay or consolidate credit card debt can help improve your payment history.
-When you pay off a personal loan by making each monthly payment on time, you are establishing a healthy payment history.
 Since how on time you are with paying bills and expenses is the most significant factor that contributes to credit scores, you may see your score jump up quite a bit after you pay off your loan.

 Lower Your Credit Utilization